arajshow/affirmation/README.md

 # affirmation

-It's a android application which is based on reciclerview attribute and material ui and contains some affirmation with beautiful landscapes
+It's an android application which is based on reciclerview attribute and material ui and contains some affirmation with beautiful landscapes